MicrosoftDocs/well-architected/well-architected/architect-role/design-diagrams.md

 **Be accurate**.
 Diagrams are abstractions, but don't sacrifice accuracy in the process.
 For example, don't represent a service in virtual network that doesn't exist within a virtual network.
 A diagram is a communication tool, so you need to avoid miscommunication through inaccuracies.

 **Include metadata**.
-Ensure that a diagram contains metadata that provides essential information about the purpose of the diagram, along with context to help viewers understand its scope and significance.
+Ensure that a diagram contains metadata that provides essential information about the purpose of the diagram.
+Metadata also gives context to help viewers understand the diagram's scope and significance.
 Include items such as title, description, last updated date, author, and external references.

 **Use official icons and service names**.
-When you're representing a specific technology, always use the latest icons provided by your technology provider to represent it.
+When you're representing a specific technology, use the latest icons from your technology provider to represent it.
 If identifying the technology is important, use the official name for the service.
 Use the official [Azure architecture icons](/azure/architecture/icons/) for diagrams that involve Azure components.

 ## Types of design diagrams

 Workload architecture is complex and multidimensional.
 Each dimension type focuses on a specific aspect of the system by providing a level of detail that's specific to that dimension.
 For instance, flowcharts illustrate process flow.
 Entity-relationship diagrams depict relationships between system components.

-Having different types of diagrams allows for comprehensive understanding of dimensions.
+Having different types of diagrams allows for a comprehensive understanding of dimensions.
 It helps encourage effective communication, problem-solving, and decision-making among stakeholders.

 ##### High-level system diagram